gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 ## Bibliography

+- Fuller, Timothy (2018) "Liberalism and the Prospect of Rational Order in Hobbes’s Political Philosophy and the Responses of Oakeshott, Strauss and Voegelin," in *Tradition Versus Rationalism: Voegelin, Oakeshott, Hayek, and Others*, eds.
+    Lee Trapenier and Gene Callahan, Lexington Books: Lanham, Maryland.

 - Fuller, Timothy (2024) *Michael Oakeshott on the Human Condition: Essays by Timothy Fuller*, Liberty Fund: Carmel, Indiana.